-Surveillance camera market has been evolved drastically in recent years, and IP cameras are outplacing traditional CCTV (Closed Circuit TeleVision) cameras in both business and home markets.
-With easy wireless installation combined with mobile apps deliver cost-effective and remote surveillance solution to small business and homeowners.
-Traditional CCTV Cameras stored videos in a local-network through DVR/VMS/NVRs while the newer IP cameras generally store videos in the cloud making even easier to maintain.
+Surveillance camera market has evolved drastically in recent years, and IP cameras are outplacing traditional CCTV (Closed Circuit TeleVision) cameras in both business and home markets.
+With easy wireless installation combined with mobile apps deliver cost-effective and remote surveillance solutions to small businesses and homeowners.
+Traditional CCTV Cameras store videos in a local network through DVR/VMS/NVRs while the newer IP cameras generally store videos in the cloud making it even easier to maintain.

-With the popularity of IP Cameras, the price of cameras are very affordable and come in a bundle of 2, 3, or more for quick installation.
-By connecting to the WiFi network, the installation may take less than an hour to setup and the videos are available anywhere in the world.
-The huge success in the IP Camera market introduced security issues where many camera brands are exploitable through a vulnerability discovered by the users and hackers.
-The vulnerabilities allow hackers to carry out DDoS attacks, code executions and in some cases privacy may be invaded by allowing hackers to view your videos.
+With the popularity of IP Cameras, the price of cameras is very affordable and comes in a bundle of 2, 3, or more for quick installation.
+By connecting to the WiFi network, the installation may take less than an hour to set up and the videos are available anywhere in the world.
+The huge success in the IP Camera market introduced security issues where many camera brands are exploitable through a vulnerability discovered by users and hackers.
+The vulnerabilities allow hackers to carry out DDoS attacks, code executions and in some cases, privacy may be invaded by allowing hackers to view your videos.

 Is anyone spying on you?

 One of the biggest concern over Internet-connected cameras is the risk of someone watching you without you knowing it.
 Many smart devices including IP cameras ask users for permission to access their camera and microphone (via smartphone apps, Amazon Alexa (AI), or for any other reasons), and we often grant permission.
 While you can view your family and pets remotely using an Internet Browser or a smartphone app, the same can be done by hackers if you make your device vulnerable.
 You may never know if someone is watching over you, so it's very important that your device is secure.

 There are several things you can do to improve your IP Camera security, and they are: